 Interactions with ICE or Police

 You only have the duty to reply if you are asked your name.
 You have the right to remain silent and to not answer other questions.
 Anything you say will be used against you.
 Ask if you are free to leave.
 If the answer is yes, leave calmly.
-In encounters with ICE or the police, understanding your of rights and responses is vital.
-Here’s an expanded list of actions and considerations:
+If you are not free to leave, ask to call your attorney.

 - Assert Your Right to Remain Silent: Beyond stating your name, you’re not obliged to answer any other questions.